luiscarlosgph/semi-synthetic/README.md

 Supported platforms
 -------------------
-This code has been tested with Python 3.6 on Ubuntu 16.04 and Ubuntu 18.04.
+This code has been tested with Python 3.8 on Ubuntu 20.04.

 Dependencies
 ------------